garth-wells/uflx/LANGUAGE.md

 The element says what kind of discrete field is being represented.
 It does not store actual coefficient values.

-### Domains and meshes
+### Domains

-A domain or mesh is the integration domain of a form.
+A domain is the integration domain of a form.
 For a minimal language definition, a domain only needs to provide:

 - topological dimension,
 - geometric dimension,